darrenldl/sandboxing/README.md

 - Make each sandbox use a separate user (not sure yet)

 - Transition to syscall whitelist instead of blacklist

+- Network namespace set up with routing and DNS

 #### WIP